Cartridge Alignment Protractor – How to Align Turntable Cartridge

 Step 9:

-Goal: Our goal is to achieve a perfect 90° angle of the stylus.
+Now, we will adjust the Azimuth.
+Our goal is to achieve a 90° angle when the stylus is placed above the protractor.

 Using Dr. Feickert’s analogue universal protractor: